daguenther/class/Workplace & Apprenticeship 10/syllabus.md

 ### Due Dates

 Projects will be due on the day I set for them.
-There is no
+There is a grade of 0 given if the project is not turned in on this day.

+The reason being when you get into the workplace , there are deadlines, and you could lose your job if you fail to meet those guides.

+That said, my purpose here is to prepare you for this task.
+I will provide a tentative deadline.
+Some companies actually do this to make sure the project is turned in on time.
+If you hand in your work ahead of the final deadline, at your request I can look over your project and recommend any changes before I actually grade it.

+I will not do this if you turn in the assignment on the due date.